Career Management: Faculty

 - To ensure thought diversity and discipline equity, the college has historically been divided into three groupings:

-- Biological Sciences (three representatives): Animal and Comparative Biomedical Sciences; Entomology; Nutritional Sciences; Plant Sciences
+- Biological Sciences (three representatives): Animal and Comparative Biomedical Sciences; Entomology; Nutritional Sciences and Wellness; Plant Sciences

 - Natural Sciences (two representatives): Biosystems Engineering; Natural Resources and the Environment; Environmental Science

-- Social Sciences (two representatives): Agricultural Education, Technology and Innovation; Agricultural and Resource Economics; Family and Consumer Sciences
+- Social Sciences (two representatives): Agricultural Education, Technology and Innovation; Agricultural and Resource Economics; Human Ecology

 This Constitution sets forth the basic organization and processes through and by which the General Faculty of the University of Arizona shall function, within the scope of its authority and responsibility, under state law and the policies and regulations of the Board of Regents authorized by that law.